Siphon880gh/goals-social-network/README-Migration-Guide.md

 Ports: Assign a unique port for your Express app.
 This needs to be unique from all your other Express apps on this same server.

 Base URL - Here's how you replace the baseURL for this app:
-- grep for `/app/goals-social-network/` and replace with your new baseURL.
+- Run grep for `/app/goals-social-network/` and replace with your new baseURL.
 Or you may use sed to match and replace.

 Reverse Proxies:
 - `/app/goals-social-network[/]*` proxy passes to `127.0.0.1:PORT` where PORT is the unique Express port.